 Taking the Roosevelt Island Tram

-The entrance to Roosevelt tram is at 2nd Avenue and 60th Street.
+The entrance to the Roosevelt tram is at 2nd Avenue and 60th Street.
 The aerial tramway resembles a ski gondola.
 Walk up and pay with your subway pass.
 If you have an Unlimited MetroCard, you pay nothing extra.
-(You can even buy a MetroCard before you travel to New York) The gondola / tram takes you to Roosevelt Island in four minutes.
+(You can even buy a MetroCard before you travel to New York.)
+The Roosevelt Island cable car takes you to Roosevelt Island in four minutes.
 Roosevelt Island is a small island in the East River.
 It is a place where about 16,000 people work and live.